-To select a different slide design, choose the command Design information, see Changing the slide design.
-For more
+To select a different slide design, choose the command Design on the ribbon tab Design.
+For more information, see Changing the slide design.

 Here is an example of the same presentation, but with two different slide designs applied to it: